MEN-1 Syndrome (Wermer’s Syndrome)

 The MEN-1 syndrome belongs to the multiple endocrine syndromes and is inherited autosomal dominantly.

 Cause of the development of MEN-1 syndrome is a mutation of the menin gene.
 The according gene is located on the long arm of chromosome 11 (11q13).

-The menin gene is a so called tumor suppressor gene.
+The menin gene is a so-called tumor suppressor gene.
 Proteins that regulate i.a. the cell cycle as well as apoptosis, belong to this group.
-The risk of development of neoplasias is increased due to mutation of a tumor suppressor gene.
+The risk of development of neoplasias is increased due to the mutation of a tumor suppressor gene.

 Diseases as part of the MEN-1 syndrome

 The signature disease of the MEN-1 syndrome in 95 % of the cases is the primary hyperparathyroidism.
 As a part of this, an increased level of parathormone occurs due to parathyroid hyperfunction.